sudo0rw3ll/LocalFileStorage/README.md

 This project presents implementation of API specification which can be found [here](https://github.com/sudo0rw3ll/FileStorageAPI).

+Fully written in java and deployed as maven package which can be used as a dependency.
+Along with GoogleDrive implementation which is also deployed as maven dependency it's integrated inside client application which supports managing both local and google file storage.

+CLI can be found at this link [FileStorageCLI](https://github.com/sudo0rw3ll/FileStorageConsole)

 LocalFileStorage has concrete implementation of each function from API spec with error handling.
 Whole concept is based on prompting user to enter file storage destination.
 User can choose